Stanza della Segnatura: School of Athens

-The lunette with the Cardinal and Theological Virtues, due to its irregular shape, was divided into multiple representations, with the Virtues at the top and, below, in front of two niches, two scenes related to the application of law, civil (Tribonian Presents the Pandects to Justinian) and canon (Gregory IX Approves the Decretals).The scene of Justinian may have been executed by Lorenzo Lotto based on Raphael's designs.

 Other decorations

 The baseboard by Perino del Vaga features a series of imitation wood panels, framed in monochrome and topped with a garland, while between them are some caryatids in faux relief or panels imitating red porphyry veining.
 Below the Disputation of the Holy Sacrament are scenes of a Pagan Sacrifice, the Vision of St. Augustine of the Child by the Sea, and the Tiburtine Sibyl Showing the Virgin to Augustus.
 Below the Cardinal and Theological Virtues are Solon Addressing the Athenian People (left) and Moses Bringing the Tablets of the Law to the Hebrews (right).
 Below the School of Athens are Philosophy, the Magi Discussing the Celestial Sphere, and the Death of Archimedes and Siege of Syracuse.
 Below the Parnassus are painted inlays imitating bench backs.

 In the mosaic floor in Cosmatesque style, the emblems of Nicholas V and Leo X are visible, as well as the name of Julius II.